TheRoboticsClub/gsoc2022-Toshan_Luktuke/docs/_posts/2022-09-03-coding-period-week-11.markdown

 No new issues were raised this week

 ## Pull Requests
-- [Add new documentation for Blocks made by pdoc](https://github.com/JdeRobot/VisualCircuit/pull/187) (This is by far the largest pull request simple because of the amount of line added XD)
+- [Add new documentation for Blocks made by pdoc](https://github.com/JdeRobot/VisualCircuit/pull/187) (This is by far the largest pull request simple because of the amount of lines added XD)